Mastering Cash Flow Management through Key Performance Indicators

 ◦ How long you take to pay your own bills.

-• What It Means: If you can sell your products quickly, get paid fast by your
+• What It Means: If you can sell your products quickly, get paid fast by your customers, and stretch out when you pay your bills without upsetting your suppliers, you're managing your cash well.

 • The quicker this happens, the better your business is at handling money.